mvolkmann/MyUnixEnv/notes/GoNotes.md

 ## Packages

 - all code is in some package
+- all `.go` files must start with a `package` statement and the package name must match the name of the directory that holds the file
+  - ex. if the file `foo.go` is in a directory named `bar`, the first non-comment line in the file must be `package bar`
+  - changing a package name requires renaming the directory and modifying the `package` statement in all the files
+  - why isn't the package name just inferred from the directory name?
 - the `main` function is the starting point of all Go applications and must in the `main` package
+  - this is the only package that does not need to match the name of the directory
 - `import`
   - used to import all exported symbols (names that start uppercase) from given packages
   - can't import just a subset